Dosing

 The only once-daily oral PARP inhibitor approved with an individualized starting dose in 1L maintenance1

-ZEJULA starting dose based on baseline weight and/or platelet count image
+ZEJULA starting dose image

 Patients should start treatment with ZEJULA no later than 12 weeks after their most recent platinum-containing regimen.1